An Unofficial Web Page on the Academy Awards

 IMPORTANT NOTE!
 All videos linked on this site are hosted either by the Academy on their YouTube channel or other YouTube video providers.
 They

-are not hosted and were not copied to my site.
+are not hosted by this site and were not copied to this site.